 Tachyon, a member of the Global Guardians is just the most prominant example in that setting.
 He's not even the fastest... that honor goes to the supervillainess Quick, who has no idea yet just how fast she can move.

 Several characters in the ASH universe.
 Lightfoot is notable because he makes anything he's touching faster.
 This includes motorcycles, cars, spacecraft and his own body.

 The girls get into the relativity scenario while racing home from school, and travel 50 years into the future, during which time Him conquered the city of Townsville.

-Bubbles ran a race against a superhero who could circle the earth in about 6 seconds.
-And won.
-Bubbles started after E-Mail, and ran at his side to talk for a few seconds, and then got to the finish line so fast, E-Mail didn't know what happened.
+Bubbles ran a race against E-Mail, a superhero who could circle the earth in 7 seconds, and won by the time Major Glory had counted down to 3.
+Bubbles started after E-Mail and ran at his side to talk for a few seconds to verify whether she should be trying to win or just keep up.

 Kim Possible receives a pair of shoes that allow her to move at "hyper speed" to combat the Beebees who have developed the ability since their first appearance.
 After Kim uses them to help manage her hectic schedule, the shoes speed up to "the rest of the world looks like it's standing still" speed, despite the viewers' ability to see the obvious passage of time.

 Blurr, from Transformers Generation 1, is the fastest land-based Transformer on any side, faster than some jet-based members of his species.
 He moves fast, talks fast, shoots fast, and annoys you only a hair slower than Wheelie.

 His Transformers Animated incarnation is admitted to be the fastest thing on wheels even by the immodest Bumblebee.